TSX Venture Exchange Stock Maintenance Bulletins

 Finder's Fee:

-Leede Jones Gable Inc., AlphaNorth Asset Management and Intrynsyc Capital Corporation have received and aggregate of $45,500 in cash and 1,300,000 finders' warrants, with each finder warrant exercisable into one common share at $0.05 per share for 2 years.

-Pursuant to Corporate Finance Policy 4.1, Section 1.9(e), the Company must issue a news release announcing the closing of the private placement and setting out the expiry dates of the hold period(s).
-The Company must also issue a news release if the private placement does not close promptly.
-Note that in certain circumstances the Exchange may later extend the expiry date of the warrants, if they are less than the maximum permitted term.
+Pursuant to Corporate Finance Policy 4.1, Section 1.11(d), the Company issued a news release on July 31, 2020 announcing the closing of the private placement and setting out the expiry dates of the hold period(s).

 ________________________________________